Reformedish

 The man, the myth, the father of needlessly obscure German philosophers.

-So one day when I was really bored in my modern philosophy class, a not infrequent occurrence, I wrote a poem using only Kantian terminology which I found, and still find, to be ridiculous.
-I presented it as a token of my affection to my TA at the time.
+So one day when I was really bored in my modern philosophy class, a not infrequent occurrence, I wrote a poem using only Kantian terminology which I found, and still find, ridiculous.
+I presented it as a token of my appreciation to my TA at the time.
 She said I used all the terms properly, which I took as a victory.
 I present it to you now because it’s my blog and why not?
-Depending on the response, more ridiculous poetry might follow.
-I have a classic one about neutering a dog and another about ties.
-My college years were fecund with creative rapture.
-Also, I had an intro to poetry writing class.

 The Love Song of Immanuel Kant